-How To Unlock your Verizon CDMA Phone:
+How To Liberate your Verizon CDMA Phone from it's carrier?:

 In short, it is not possible to unlock most Verizon phones to use on other carriers.
 Because of the technology limitations with CDMA devices, with the exception of the Verizon iPhone which has GSM capabilities by default, and can easily be unlocked and used on GSM networks.
 To use your Verizon iPhone on another CDMA Network like Sprint in the USA, you are advised to Contact Sprint to ask them on a case to case basis.
 If it is at all possible, Sprint would need to register the IMEI or MEID number in their system first before the phone can work